YaelBarahona/commonsense_kg_construction/README.md

 The repository includes scripts for knowledge generation, knowledge base construction, coverage analysis, error analysis, and comparison with existing knowledge sources.

-The raw data used for the K-CAP submission is available [here](https://zenodo.org/records/16743477)
 ![High-level overview of the system](docs/cskg-overview.png "Overview")

 ## Repository Structure